Examining today's carbon markets

 It’s not hard to see the benefits of North America’s carbon markets.

-The Golden State goes green: California, the US’ second-highest emitting state behind only Texas, has already seen emissions drop 16% since the its LCFS launch in 2011 and subsequent WCI’s launch in 2013.
+The Golden State goes green: California, the US’ second-highest emitting state behind only Texas, has already seen emissions drop 16% since its LCFS launch in 2011 and subsequent WCI’s launch in 2013.
 This without almost any coal-to-gas switching, which has benefited most other states, and is instead driven from the industrial and transport emissions targeted by the two programs.
 This is particularly impressive as, on a national level, emissions from the two sectors have barely budged in ~20 years.

 Coverage Versus Credit Price of North American Compliance Markets